system76/docs/_articles/switch-from-macos-to-popos.md

 **macOS**
 - Photos (default)

-Apple merged the functionality of the now discontinued application iPhoto into their new application Photos, which matches functionality with the iOS app of the same name.
-Photos can be used to import photographs from iCloud, phones, digital cameras or local directories.

 ![apple-photos](/images/macOS-Screenshots/photos-app.png)

 **Pop!\_OS**
 - Shotwell (available in the Pop!\_Shop)

-Pop!\_OS comes with a generic photo viewing application called Image Viewer which handles displaying pictures that are opened from the Files application for file previews, similar to the Apple application Preview.
+Pop!\_OS comes with a photo viewing application called Image Viewer which previews pictures that are opened from the Files application, similar to the Apple application Preview.

-There are also several applications available in the Pop!\_Shop for more in-depth photo management.
+There are several applications available in the Pop!\_Shop for more in-depth photo management.
 One such app, Shotwell, is highlighted here.
-Shotwell offers a similar organizational strategy to Apple Photos and allows for importing, viewing, and sorting your photographs.
+Shotwell organizes photos by albums and event dates and allows for importing, viewing, and sorting your photographs.

 ![shotwell](/images/pop-os-screenshots/shotwell.png)